* OPEC compliance to its pledged cuts at 92 pct in Oct

 * Market expected to be slightly undersupplied going into 2018

-LONDON, Nov 1 (Reuters) - Oil rose to its highest since mid-2015 on Wednesday as data showed OPEC has significantly improved compliance with its pledged supply cuts and Russia is also widely expected to keep to the deal.
+SINGAPORE, Nov 1 (Reuters) - Brent crude oil prices were near two-year highs on Wednesday as OPEC has significantly improved compliance with its pledged supply cuts and Russia is also seen keeping to the deal.

-Optimism has been fuelled by an effort this year lead by the Organization of the Petroleum Exporting Countries (OPEC), Russia and other producers to hold back about 1.8 million barrels per day (bpd) in oil production to tighten markets.
+Bullish sentiment has been fuelled by an effort this year lead by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to hold back about 1.8 million barrels per day (bpd) in oil production to tighten markets.

 OPEC's October output fell by 80,000 bpd to 32.78 million bpd, putting adherence to its pledged supply curbs at 92 percent, up from September's 86 percent.

-Saudi Arabia and Russia are considering extending the agreement to potentially cover all of next year.
+The pact runs to March 2018, and Saudi Arabia and Russia support extending the agreement to potentially cover all of next year.

-Should participants after that return to full capacity and U.S. output also grow, a supply glut could return.
+Should participants after that return to full capacity and U.S. output also grow further, a supply glut could quickly return.

 "We could rapidly ... go from a predicted deficit of around 260,000 barrels to a surplus of close to 1.5 million barrels.
-Prices would undoubtedly collapse," said Matt Stanley, a fuel broker at Freight Investor Services.
+Prices would undoubtedly collapse as a consequence," said Matt Stanley, a fuel broker at Freight Investor Services.

 "U.S. crude oil production is 410,000 bpd below the April 2015 peak of 9.62 million bpd.
 We expect production to surpass this level before year-end," Barclays bank said.